 The Discover Portugal blog contains affiliate links.
 If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 See the Disclaimer for more information.

-Celebrate Festas dos Santos Populares in Portugal
+When is Festas dos Santos Populares in 2026?

 What is Festas dos Santos Populares?

 Festas dos Santos Populares is one of the most amazing events in Portugal.
 It translates to Popular Saints’ Festivals, which happens every June.
 The celebrations and festivities are for the Popular Saints on the nights of St. Anthony, St. John, and St. Peter.
-But these days, it’s more about the parties in the evening than religion.
-The festival in the capital is known as Festas de Lisboa.

 The streets are decorated, the beer flows, and you’ll smell grilled sardines everywhere.
 Some people even jokingly call it the sardine festival!
 If you like a good party, Portugal in June it is!
 You’ll enjoy parades and outdoor events on every street corner.
-The event is suitable for ages, and you’ll see many families and children celebrating on the streets.
+The event is suitable for all ages, and you’ll see many families and children celebrating on the streets.

-Parties around Saint Anthony’s Day in Lisbon
+Things to know about Saint Anthony’s Day in Lisbon

 Popular Marches